List of Generator Rex characters: Rex Salazar

 Rex Salazar (voiced by Daryl Sabara) is a teenage (sixteen in Season 1) half-Argentinean, half-Mexican E.V.O born to a family of scientists.
 Unlike other E.V.O.s, Rex can control his nanites at will, allowing him to appear human and cure other E.V.O.s of their mutations.
 He can also use his nanites to create various machines on his body and communicate with and manipulate technology.
-After being injected with the specialized Omega Nanite, he gains the ability to create stronger and more effective machinery with unique properties.
+After being injected with the specialized Omega-1 Nanite, he gains the ability to create stronger and more effective machinery with unique properties.
 He also becomes strong enough to cure animals of nanites and detect Breach's presence.
 His girlfriend is a siren-like E.V.O. named Circe, who originally worked for Van Kleiss, but defected after realizing that he desired Rex "alive" in body only.
 She then joins his E.V.O. gang in Hong Kong.
 According to Van Kleiss, he inherited his late mother Violetta's headstrong nature.

-After being sent six months into the future as a result of Breach's newfound time-traveling ability, Rex fights against Providence's new boss, the power-mad Black Knight, to stop her and the Consortium from attaining infinite godhood from the five nanites called "Meta Nanites" ("Master-Control Nanites").
+After being sent six months into the future as a result of Breach's newfound time-traveling ability, Rex fights against Providence's new boss, the power-mad Black Knight, to stop her and the Consortium from attaining godhood from the five nanites called "Meta Nanites" ("Master-Control Nanites").
 He alone can fully control them in their purest state, as his late parents had secretly programmed them to fully work for him.
 He is now dating Circe, as their romantic relationship is revealed to be genuine in "Assault on Abysus".
 After the events of the finale, he enters a full romance with her, and is the only E.V.O. left to defend the world from further threats.